TheMaara/SignSpeak/README.md

 ## Tech used

-The UI was made with kivy==2.1.0.
+The UI was made with Kivy.

 The graphics pipeline was adapted from code obtained from the kivy3 library.

 The animation code was adapted from xing-shuai's collada animator on github.

+NLP done with SpaCy.

+Offline speech recognition provided by Vosk models.

 ## The Future

-I shall now start working on fully-automatic voice to sign language based on the same system.

 I shall be adding more signs to it's vocabulary so that you can hold more meaningful conversations using this tool.